mattgreenfield/portfolio/jobs/simpplr.md

 endDate: 2018-11-00
 ---

+I was responsible for building a user-customizable dashboard using React, Redux, and CSS modules.
+To document and develop my work, I utilized Storybook.
+Throughout the project, I worked closely with the design team to develop ideas and suggest improvements.

-A user customisable dashboard built with React, Redux, and CSS modules.
-We later went on to a greenfield project with GraphQL and shared components across React and React Native.
+Later, we moved on to a greenfield project where we implemented GraphQL and shared components across React and React Native.

+The work was managed using Agile methodologies, and I took a scrum master training course to learn more about this approach.